 I published my first book through smashwords.com and I highly recommend the site.
 I was able to do a really professional job of publishing and marketing my book.
 It was available on the eReaders of all the major outlets in about a month: Barnes&Nobel, Kobo, Diesel, Sony, and Apple to name a few; however, I also saw some really bad works published on the site as well.
 That is to say, bad in the sense that someone threw together a 2500 word essay that was in bad need of editing and called it a book.
-I must admit that self editing is a real bitch and I am no professional editor to say the least.
+I must admit that self-editing is a real bitch and I am no professional editor, to say the least.
 It took me nine months to finish “Apples of Gold.”
 I still make horrid mistakes with sentence structure and words that look and sound alike, women and woman used to kill me all the time.
-All this to say: Take the time you should to make a self published work all it can be–not only for you–but for the rest of the self published world.
+All this to say: Take the time you should to make a self-published work all it can be–not only for you–but for the rest of the self-published world.

-I had absolutely no prior writing experience when I started, I was still in my first year of college, and if it were not for spell check I would have been banned from the internet.
-I wrote anyway and I took some real heat for it.
+I had absolutely no prior writing experience when I started.
+I was still in my first year of college, and if it were not for spell check, I would have been banned from the internet.
+I wrote anyway. and I took some real heat for it.
 I just looked at it as if I were in a writers group getting my ass chewed once a week.
-My best friend and I laughed for hours one night reading the obscenities hurreled in my direction on reddit.com.
-One guy put in a three word response to an article I wrote, he simply said: “F*** that guy.”
-Another guy said I was, and I quote, “An affront to the Liberal Arts,.”
-I swear to God I pissed myself on that one.
+My best friend and I laughed for hours one night reading the obscenities hurled in my direction on reddit.com.
+One guy put in a three-word response to an article I wrote, he simply said: “F*** that guy.”
+Another guy said I was, and I quote, “An affront to the Liberal Arts,” I swear to God I pissed myself on that one.

 I still have a long way to go but I just keep writing.
 Every book I have read about writing has told me to “Just keep writing.”
 Anyway, I hope this helps some poor beleaguered soul out there who is chewing his or her fingernails to the bone before attempting to write something we may all need and want to hear.
-That`s it for now my fellow wielders of the mighty pen–good night!